ericbrasiln/git-gh-workflow/lesson_proposal/scv-git.md

 - Curva de aprendizagem mais elevada
 - Maior dificuldade de lidar com arquivos zippados/compactados
 - Pode gerar históricos muito pesados

+>With large data files, the best practice would be to exclude them from the repository and only track changes in metadata.
+This protocol is especially ideal when large datasets do not change often over the course of a study.
+(Ram, 2013, p.
+6)

 - Repositório Local

+### Vale para os dados comuns em pesquisas de humanidades?

+**Manuscritos e notas**

+>Version control can operate on any file type including ones most commonly used in academia such as Microsoft Word.However,since these file types are binary,Git cannot examine the contents and highlight sections that have changed between revisions.
+In such cases, one would have to rely solely on commit messages or scan through file contents.
+The full power of Git can best be leveraged when working with plain-text files.
+These include data stored in non-proprietary spreadsheet formats (e.g. comma separated files versus xls), scripts from programming languages, and manuscripts stored in plain text formats (LaTeX and markdown versus Word documents).
+With such formats, Git not only tracks versions but can also highlight which sections of a file have changed.
+(Ram, 2013, p.
+2)

+Quando vc usa o *track changes* do Microsoft Word os registros das alterações desaparecem após serem resolvidas.
+No Git elas permanecerão, mas em outros arquivos no histórico.

+**Dados variados**

+Ideal para dados variados: planilhas, notas de campo, transcrições de documentos, imagens, etc...
 ## Usando o Git

 ### Instalação